pusher/pusher-http-python/README.md

 Installation
 ------------

+This module has been tested with Python 2.5 and 2.6.

 You can install this module using your package management method or choice, normally `easy_install` or `pip`.
 For example:

     pip install pusher